-13. 5.
-Back up and Restore Configuration Settings
+14. 4.
+Backup and Restore Configuration Settings

 The configuration settings are stored as a configuration file in the router.
-You can back up the configuration file to your computer for future use and restore the router to a previous settings from the backup file when needed.
+You can backup the configuration file to your computer for future use and restore the router to a previous settings from the backup file when needed.
 Moreover, if necessary you can erase the current settings and reset the router to the default factory settings.

 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System Tools > Backup & Restore. - To back up configuration settings:
+Go to Advanced > System Tools > Backup & Restore.

+To backup configuration settings: